WinstonMoh/CuckooFilter/README.md

 ```

 ## Conclusion
-- We can extend the implementation to use buckets that hold multiple items.
+- We can extend the implementation to use buckets that hold more items.